 Starting a successful PPC campaign for an immigration law firm website can be daunting.
 It requires careful planning, research, and execution to ensure that the campaign is effective and yields maximum returns.
 This section will give a quick step-by-step on how to go about it.

 Step 1: Identify Your Set of Immigration Attorney PPC Keywords

 Keywords are the most important component for Google search PPC immigration campaigns.
 You must select a set of keywords most relevant to your practice area.
 It's also helpful to remember that location keywords will ensure potential clients in your area will see your ads.

 This approach is beneficial because you will be able to determine which keywords are creating leads and which aren't.
-In response, you can optimize your PPC campaign by shifting your ad budget away from poorly performing keywords to phrases with good results.
+You can optimize your PPC campaign by shifting your ad budget away from poorly performing keywords to phrases with good results.

-Additionally, with each keyword in its own ad group, you can customize your ad content for that keyword.
-For example, you can include the keyword in the headline, URL, and description.
+Additionally, with each keyword in its ad group, you can customize your ad content for that keyword.
+For example, you can include keywords in the headline, URL, and description.
 This inclusion will improve your click-through rate.

 Your PPC Immigration Goals

 The primary goal for your immigration law PPC campaign is going to be client acquisition.
-However, you're going to have better results if you drill down a bit deeper.
-It's easier to track and optimize campaigns when your goals are a bit more specific.
+However, you'll have better results if you drill down a bit deeper.
+Tracking and optimizing campaigns is easier when your goals are a bit more specific.
 For example, some goals for your immigration law firm might be: